OSHA Workplace Injury Research

 Data: Federal OSHA Severe Injury Reports (29 states).
 2025 and 2026 data forecasted by ClaimsBoost research team.

-How Allergic and Irritant Dermatitis Happen at Work
+What causes Allergic and Irritant Dermatitis

 1 Exposure to harmful substance through exposed tissue